 - If you buy a new shirt, donate one or two shirts that are already in your closet

 - Sell or donate books from your bookshelf before purchasing or checking out a new one

 - Before you buy a new toy for your child, have them pick out an old toy they’re ready to donate

 Cutting down on clutter clears up mental space, and you’ll realize that you may not need everything that you have — let alone the things you haven’t yet bought.

 13. Cancel Catalogs and Emails

 Similar to impulse buying at the grocery stores or because of online advertisements, catalogs and emails may tempt you into unnecessary spending.
 Take the time to cancel any unneeded subscriptions to prevent future spending.

 This is another tip that may seem obvious, but shopping for any reason nearly guarantees you’ll end up spending money.
 Stay out of as many stores as possible in order to avoid temptation.

 If you need a day out, go to the park.
 If you have time to kill, have a conversation with a friend or catch up on reading.
 Do whatever you need to do in order to avoid the cash register.
-Ultimately, if you’re trying to stop spending money, you should stay away from the storefront at all costs.
+Ultimately, if you’re trying to stop spending money, you should stay away from the stores.

 If you’re looking for ways to stop spending money, it’s most likely because you aren’t happy with how much you’re currently spending.
 The most effective, long-term solution to stop spending money is to know why you’re spending it.
 Discover your spending triggers and work to take control of them.